MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 The point of this is to understand the values you need to avoid obstacles in the next task.

+1. Light Bumpers: What are the minimum/maximum distances (in inches or cm) that the roomba can sense.
+Also what are their values.
+1. Cliff Sensors: What are the sensor values for carpet and the masking tape?

 When you have this working, show your instructor.

 ## [25 pts] Task 3: Avoid Obstacles

 Now write a program that runs and reads both the light bumpers and cliff sensors.
-If the light bumpers detect something within ~2 inches, it should turn away.
-If the cliff sensors values decreases too much (you will have to determine this level), the back up and turn away from the obstacle.
+If the light bumpers detect an obstacle, it should turn away.
+If the cliff sensors values decreases too much (you determined this level in the last task), the back up and turn away from the obstacle.
+Review the Controls lesson for ideas.

 When you have this working, show your instructor.